jayjay0317/Hands-On-ML-Study/Chapter_10/README.md

 - **Unpacking Inputs When Calling a Model:** The expression `model(*X_batch_inputs)` unpacks the list of input tensors into separate positional arguments.
 For example, if `X_batch_inputs` contains `[X_batch_wide, X_batch_deep]`, then `model(*X_batch_inputs)` is equivalent to `model(X_batch_wide, X_batch_deep)`.

 - **When Starred Unpacking Is Useful:** This approach is useful when a training loop should support models with different numbers of inputs.
 Instead of writing separate loops for two-input, three-input, or multimodal models, the loop can move every input tensor to the device and pass them to the model dynamically.

+- **Choosing the Number of Output Neurons:** The output layer depends on the prediction task.
+For binary classification, one output neuron is usually enough because it represents the score or probability of the positive class.
+For single-label multiclass classification, use one output neuron per class.
+For multilabel classification, use one output neuron per possible label because each label is predicted independently.
+For regression, the number of output neurons matches the number of continuous target values predicted for each instance.